au-nlp/project-milestone-p2-group-10/README.md

 **Week 45**: Graph construction, visualization, and documentation.

-By the P2 deadline, the segmentation and topic modeling components will be complete and documented in the main notebook.
-The following phase will focus on in-depth analysis, visualization, and interpretation of results.
+By the P2 deadline, the segmentation will be complete and documented in the main notebook.
+The following phase will focus on topic labeling, in-depth analysis, visualization, and interpretation of results.

 ## Organization within the team

 **Internal milestones**

-1. Adaptive segmentation and coherence evaluation completed by Milestone P2 (November 7).
+1. document segmentation will be complete by Milestone P2 (November 7).
-2. Topic modeling and labeling completed.
+2. Topic modeling and labeling by November 20
-3. Graph analysis and genre comparison completed.
+3. Graph analysis and genre comparison by November 27
 4. Final project report and repository ready for Milestone P3 (December 19).

 ## Appendix

+**Question for the TA**

+- Although we used a chunk of code from this paper [**Unsupervised Topic Segmentation of Meetings with BERT Embeddings**](https://arxiv.org/abs/2106.12978) (*repo link is the main.ipynb*) for our segmentation method, we implemented enough ourselves to call this method our own.
+If this is your verdict as well, can our project be a Method Contribution as well?

 **Repository Organization**
 * <code>README.md</code> - Project description and proposal.